thearn/github-auto-tools/README.md

 and populate empty new repos with a set of templated common default files.

 # Installation:
+Developed for Python 2.7x work, though it may work for other distributions.
 Run `python setup.py build install`

 # Usage: